BorisFouotsa/BorisFouotsa.github.io/index_2_research.md

 1- At ASIACRYPT 2021: *SHealS and Heals: PKEs from a key validation method for SIDH*.
 This is a joint work with Christophe Petit.

 ### Eprints
+2- *A New Adaptive attack on SIDH*.
+This is a joint work with Christophe Petit.
+[Eprint](https://eprint.iacr.org/2021/1322).
 1- *On the Isogeny Problem with Torsion Points*, joint work with Péter Kutas and Simon-Philipp Merz.
 [Eprint](https://eprint.iacr.org/2021/153)